algorithms-in-action/algorithms-in-action.github.io/src/algorithms/extra-info/HSInfo.md

 [G4GLink]: https://www.geeksforgeeks.org/heap-sort/

+## Exercises/Exploration

 Many teaching resources say the best case for Heap sort is O(n log n).
 However, there is a case where it is O(n) - can you figure out what it is?
+The AIA progress bar allows you to see how many steps there are in the animation, which is a *very rough* guide to run-time.
+For the best case, can you determine a formula for the number of steps taken with 2n data items, demonstrating it is O(n)?

 Here we have presented the "bottom up" way of creating a heap from an unsorted array.
 There is also a "top down" method where we start with